SkuldNorniern/reportgen.fluere/README.md

 # ReportGen.Fluere
 ### A Simple Report Generator for Fluere

-`ReportGen.Fluere` is a plugin for Fluere that creates straightforward summaries of network activities and saves them to a `.txt` file.
+`reportgen.fluere` is a plugin for Fluere that creates straightforward summaries of network activities and saves them to a `.txt` file.
 It's easy to use and helps in quickly understanding key network metrics.

 #### Feature list:
 - **Top 10 Connections**: Shows the most active network connections.